AymanNasser/Machine-Learning-From-A-Z/Regression/notes.md

 3. Multivariate normality
 4. Independence of errors
 5. Lack of multicollinearity
+> The linearity in regressions refers to the coefficients not the variables

 > For every ***categorical variable*** in a specific column we usually set each variable in a seperate column working as switches (***dummy variable*** )
 >